 SOL is Solana’s native utility token, which the network burns as part of its deflationary model.
 Users need SOL to pay transaction fees when making transfers or interacting with smart contracts.
 SOL holders can also become network validators.
 Like Ethereum, Solana allows developers to build smart contracts and create projects based on the blockchain.

 SOL uses the SPL protocol; SPL is the Solana blockchain’s token standard, similar to ERC-20 on Ethereum.
 The SOL token has two main use cases:

 Paying for transaction fees incurred when using the network or smart contracts.

-Staking tokens as part of the Proof of Stake consensus mechanism.
+Staking tokens as part of the PoS consensus mechanism.

 Decentralized applications (DApps) building on Solana create new use cases for SOL and other tokens built using the SPL standard.

 The Solana ecosystem has grown massively since the launch of its mainnet-beta in 2020.
 As of December, 2022, there were 21,255 GitHub developer repositories using Solana, which supports eight million active users.

 Traditional economic giants have also announced their integration with Solana.
 These include Discord (which allows users to link their profiles and Solana Wallets) and ASICS (which used the Solana Pay payments rail to allow customers to purchase a limited-edition shoe design).